 Thankfully, the beaches are still free – for now…

-We here at DIY Travel HQ found ourselves very busy in Costa Rica but take away the zip lining, white water rafting, ATV riding, hot springs, diving, tree top climbing, canyoning, parasailing & nature walks and it’s a country with little culture or soul – harsh but true.
+We here at DIY Travel HQ found ourselves very busy in our one month Costa Rica itinerary but take away the zip lining, white water rafting, ATV riding, hot springs, diving, tree top climbing, canyoning, parasailing & nature walks and it’s a country with little culture or soul – harsh but true.

 And look out for the lovebirds – Costa Rica is a popular honeymoon destination!